tidev/titanium-angular/README.md

 ## Getting started

 You can checkout how Titanium Angular works by taking a look at the bundled example application.
-To get started, first navigate to `ti-angular-example/app` and install the required dependencies with `npm i`.
-After that, go back to the project root.
+To get started, first prepare all bundled packages by installing their dependencies with `sh prepare.sh`.
+After that, go to the example project in `ti-angular-example`.
 You can now build and run the app with `appc run -p [android|ios]`.

 > ⚠️ The example app currently only runs on Android and iOS and requires the latest SDK from our master branch.
 You can install the latest master build via `appc ti sdk install -b master`.